 RELATED: Holiday volunteering opportunities for LI kids

-Watch and learn about Babylon’s history as the train winds through a mini replica of the community.
+Discover a bit of Babylon history as a mini LIRR train winds through the replica community.
 Photo courtesy of the Town of Babylon History Museum

-Learn all about the trolley system that once transported passengers from Amityville to Babylon.
-The 240-plus square-foot display features important community landmarks and other details about the Town of Babylon's history.
+Learn about the trolley system that once transported passengers from Amityville to Babylon.
+The 240-square-foot display features important community landmarks and other details about the Town of Babylon's history.

 Nassau Lionel Operating Engineers Open House — Levittown